Željko Sopić: International career

 He also won two international caps for the Croatian B national team, against Romania in 1998 and France in 1999.

 Managerial career

 Sopić started as a manager with NK Rudeš in 2012.
 He managed a club to 2015, and in 2016 he was named the caretaker manager for Dinamo Zagreb, after Zoran Mamić had left.
-Before that, Sopić worked as the manager for Dinamo Zagreb II in the Croatian Second Football League, and after as the assistant manager for Ivaylo Petev in Dinamo Zagreb.
-On 30 January 2017, Sopić became the assistant for Zoran Mamić in Al-Ain, but two years later, on 30 January 2019, Mamić left Al-Ain and Sopić became the manager for club.
+Before that, Sopić worked as the manager for Dinamo Zagreb II in the Croatian Second Football League, and after that as the assistant manager for Ivaylo Petev in Dinamo Zagreb.
+On 30 January 2017, Sopić became the assistant for Zoran Mamić in Al-Ain, but two years later, on 30 January 2019, Mamić left Al-Ain, and Sopić became the manager of the club.

-On 26 November, Sabah FK announced the appointment of Sopić on an 18-month contract.
+On 26 November 2019, Sabah announced the appointment of Sopić on an 18-month contract.
+He was named manager of Gorica in November 2022, replacing Igor Angelovski.

+On 17 March 2025, Sopić was announced as the new manager of the Polish Ekstraklasa team Widzew Łódź on a deal until June 2027.
+On 25 August 2025, he was relieved of his duties as head coach.
+During his tenure, Widzew secured five victories, two draws, and suffered eight defeats, with a goal difference of 18–17.

+On 29 October 2025, Sopić was announced as the manager for Croatian Football League side Osijek.

 Personal life

 Sopić is the father of the German-born footballer Leon Sopić.